DerGoogler/Hentai-Web-Core/README.md

 - Option to enable always login
 - Option to change the cards design
 - Option to enable dark mode
-- Option to enable iOS design (don't use it with dark mode, because it isn't supported)
 - Option to hide the search bars/inputs

 # Screenshots